Tim Richmond: NASCAR

 Richmond started 1982 without a ride before getting a one-race deal to drive for Mike Lovern's Fast Company Limited, Billie Harvey, at the Rockingham track.
 Richmond completed 112 laps of the 492-lap event to finish 31st, retiring from the race with engine problems.
 For the following event, Richmond was hired to drive J.D.
 Stacy's No. 2 car.
 In his first race for the team, Richmond earned his first career top-five finish when he placed fifth at Darlington Raceway.
 Returning to Pocono, he finished second, before winning his first race on the road course at Riverside, California the following week.
 Later that season, he earned his first pole position at Bristol.
 The tour returned to Riverside for the final race of the season where Richmond won his second race, sweeping both events at the track.
 Benny Parsons said that "watching Richmond go through the Esses was unbelievable".
 For the season, Richmond had twelve top-tens, two wins, and one pole to finish 26th in points.

-In 1983, Richmond began racing for Raymond Beadle whom he had known before he started racing.
+In 1983, Richmond began racing for Raymond Beadle whom he had known before he started racing and gained sponsorship from Old Milwaukee beer.
 He returned to the three-cornered Pocono racetrack, earning his first oval victory.
 During the season, he accumulated four pole positions (Darlington, Pocono, Charlotte, and Atlanta), one win (Pocono), and fifteen top 10s on his way to finishing tenth in season points.
 He made his first appearance in a NASCAR Busch Series car, but did not finish any of the three races he entered that season.